Public health priority: Urgent.

 Only confirmed cases should be entered onto NCIMS.

 Note that plague is subject to the Commonwealth Quarantine Act (1908).

 Mode of transmission

-Immediately on notification of a probable or confirmed case begin follow-up investigation and notify the Communicable Diseases Branch.
+Immediately on notification of a case begin follow-up investigation and notify the Communicable Diseases Branch.

 The response to a notification will normally be carried out in collaboration with the case's health carers.
 But regardless of who does the follow-up, PHU staff should ensure that action has been taken to:

 - Confirm the onset date and symptoms of the illness

 - Confirm results of relevant pathology tests, or recommend the tests be done

 - Find out if the case or relevant care-giver has been told what the diagnosis is before beginning the interview